svendahlstrand/plugin-search-space/README.md

 * ❤️ Emojis are valid search terms.
 How often do you [😂](https://dahlstrand.net/search-space/?q=😂)</a>, [😭](https://dahlstrand.net/search-space/?q=😭), or read [📚](https://dahlstrand.net/search-space/?q=📚)?
 * 🔗 You can link to search results like [*this*](https://dahlstrand.net/search-space/?q=this).
 * 🪆 Searching for [*mac*](https://dahlstrand.net/search-space/?q=mac) will return results like *Mac*Book and *mac*hine.
-* 💬 Replies are indexed as well.
-Try searching people's usernames to find conversations you had with them.
+* 💬 Replies are indexed, try searching people's usernames to find conversations you had with them.
+* 🎙️ Podcast transcripts are indexed as well!

 ## Get started

-Hello, fellow microblogger! 👋 This plug-in is available as BETA in the official directory.
-It's easy to install, but be aware that it's early in development.
-So bugs and weird things will happen. 😅 Thanks for your help with testing.
+Hello, fellow microblogger! 👋 This plug-in is available in the official directory and should be easy to install.

 ### Install the plug-in